-D.1.1 WATER SUPPLY WATERSHEDS
+WATER SUPPLY WATERSHEDS

 The Georgia EPD Environmental Planning Criteria define a water supply watershed as land in a drainage basin upstream of a governmentally owned public drinking water supply intake.
 The Criteria divide water supply watersheds by size (small, or less than 100 square miles, or large, 100 square miles or greater) and type of intake (direct river intake or from a reservoir).
 The greatest restrictions are in small water supply watersheds and in large water supply watersheds that are above a public water supply reservoir.
 All of the City of Dunwoody is in the Chattahoochee River Watershed, but not all of the city is within the Chattahoochee Water Supply Watershed.
-Those portions of the city draining into Nancy Creek, which is a tributary of Peachtree Creek are no in the water supply watershed, as Peachtree Creek enters the Chattahoochee much further downstream.
+Those portions of the city draining into Nancy Creek, which is a tributary of Peachtree Creek are not in the water supply watershed, as Peachtree Creek enters the Chattahoochee downstream of the intakes.
 The Chattahoochee Water Supply Watershed is a large water supply watershed that is upstream of direct river intakes and is not tributary to a water supply reservoir.
-In such watersheds, there are no specified minimum criteria as per Section 391-3-16-.01(6)(b), Criteria for Water Supply Watersheds, Minimum Criteria for Large Water Supply Watersheds of the Georgia EPD Rules for Environmental Planning Criteria.
+In such watersheds, there are minimum criteria as per Section 391-3-16-.01(6)(b), Criteria for Water Supply Watersheds, Minimum Criteria for Large Water Supply Watersheds of the Georgia EPD Rules for Environmental Planning Criteria related to limitations on hazardous materials and waste handling and storage.